balamod/balamod/docs/src/mod-loading.md

 ## Automatic Mod Loading

-If user downloads a mod from the in-game mod shop, the mod will be automatically loaded by balamod.
+If user downloads a mod from the in-game mod gallary, the mod will be automatically loaded by balamod.
 The mod will be placed in the `mods` folder.

 ## Manual Mod Loading